 - Get your business bank account set up as soon as possible so that all the money you earn from your business initially goes to one place.

 There you have it!
 Follow these simple steps and save yourself a lot of stress, confusion, and hassle in the future.
+If you need more help, our STARTER Package might be just what you need.

 Setting the right foundation for your new business is important for MANY reasons, and I want to help ensure that you start off right.

-That’s why I’ve created a checklist that includes not only these three steps but also the next steps to streamline your business structure.
+That’s why I’ve created a FREE checklist that includes not only these three steps but also the next steps to streamline your business structure.
 No worries, no hassle.
-Just straight-ahead, easily implementable tasks that’ll make your business legally and financially “legit” from the get-go.
+Just straight-ahead, easily implementable tasks that'll make your business legally and financially “legit” from the get-go.